ArchitectsKunze Seeholzer Architektur&Stadtplanung

 ClientPrivate, Franz Stettner, Kolbermoor

-From the architect.
+Text description provided by the architects.
 Standing isolated in a clearing in the middle of the park of the old Kolbermoor spinning mill is the Chapel of St. Benedict.

 Visitors enter the sacred space by passing through a tall entrance portal that contains the chapel`s small bell: the classic image of the church with its bell tower is not abandoned, but rather reinterpreted with a modern spirit.